Anxiety and the Elderly: Does Anxiety Get Worse With Age?

 Treatment for Anxiety in the Elderly

-If a senior adult in your life is dealing with anxiety, it’s important to handle it head on.
-For older adults, anxiety not only affects their quality of life, but it can also increase the risk of death.
+If a senior adult in your life is dealing with anxiety, it’s important to handle it head-on.
+For older adults, anxiety not only affects their quality of life but can also increase the risk of death.

 Anxiety is a normal part of life, but if you notice your loved one feeling more anxious or no longer taking part in daily activities that they have always enjoyed, it’s time to talk to their doctor.